L’Abysse previously opened in Monte Carlo, Paris and Osaka.

 Yannick Alléno L'Abysse Dubai

 L’Abysse previously opened in Monte Carlo, Paris and Osaka, and it is now making its debut in Dubai.
-Yannick will be teaming up with sushi master Yasunari Okazaki.
 The concept will combine French and Japanese influences.
 The tagline states: “Embark on an innovative gastronomic journey crafted by Chef Yannick Alléno.”

-The full menu for L’Abysse has not yet been unveiled, but if the Paris concept is anything to go by, guests can expect excellence.
+The full menu for L’Abysse has not yet been unveiled, but if the Paris concept is any indication, guests can expect excellence.
 The food menu is described as a tribute to precision, with sushi pieces presented like works of art.
 Dishes have included Cuttlefish Tagliatelle, Fire Grilled Langoustine, and Scallops enlivened with meadowsweet.
-Guests can also enjoy wine and sake pairings, choosing from sought-after sakes.
+Guests can also enjoy wine and sake pairings, with options from sought-after sake producers.

 Yannick Alleno